-St. Olaf is offering a new shuttle service to the SOSHS clinic as well as all other area clinics and pharmacies.
-The shuttle stops will also be near eye clinics, physical therapy services, and dental offices.
+St. Olaf offers a variety of transportation options to area clinics and pharmacies, including eye clinics, physical therapy, and dental offices.
 COVID-19 transports will be managed through Public Safety via Safe Ride or ambulance transport.
 Learn more about transportation options.

 What if SOSHS can’t treat me?

 Students will be referred to NH+C or another Northfield clinic such as Allina.
 SOSHS can assist with a referral or help a student schedule an appointment if needed. *Students will need to use insurance for these types of visits.